linn221/ExpenseManager/tasks.md

 <!-- - expense of a deleted item, Attempt to read property "name" on null -->

 ### UI
-- remove ID, replace with name for clickable show link
++ remove ID, replace with name for clickable show link
+- show note in table
++ show count of items under a category, count of expenses under an item
+- order by column, toggle ascending, descending
+- create expense mutliple items new item with price, category

 ### Random features
 - status of remaining balance by color